 If you prefer visual instructions, press play on the video below.

 How To Install A Hand Pump For a Deep Well

 Positioning is crucial when it comes to installing a deep-well hand pump.
 Too low down, and you’ll be operating it at an uncomfortable angle and unable to fit a bucket between the pump head and the ground.
 Too high, and you won’t get the pressure required to achieve a decent flow rate.

 A cement foundation is the best for a deep well hand pump as it’s sturdy and keeps the pump level.
 Once this is in place, you can start assembling the pump.

 #1.
 Attach the first piece of the sucker rod, inside the PVC pipe, to the rod protruding from the bottom of the cylinder head.
-To do this, first, pull the cylinder rod up to the top and then screw the next piece of rod into place, using pliers to secure the join.
+To do this, pull the cylinder rod up to the top and then screw the next piece of rod into place, using pliers to secure the join.

 #2.
-Continue adding pieces of rod until you achieve the desired length, using a pair of vice grips to hold it in place while you tighten the lock nuts and secure the coupling.
+Continue adding pieces of the rod until you achieve the desired length, using a pair of vice grips to hold it in place while you tighten the lock nuts and secure the coupling.

 #3.
 Once your rod is assembled, attach the male end of the PVC piping to the head of the pump cylinder, using two hands to tighten.

 #4.
 Turn the power off before continuing if you’re installing the hand pump alongside an existing electric submersible pump.

 #5.
 Remove the cap from your well casing